 You can put a soldier into an armored tank, a loud helicopter or send him to an Arctic mission.
 Configurable environments give a lot of room for a variety of scenarios and their combinations.

-Also, by recreating nausea-causing and claustrophobic conditions, you can help soldiers adapt better without getting them on an actual plane.
+Also, by recreating nausea-causing and claustrophobic conditions in virtual reality, you can help soldiers adapt better without getting them on an actual plane.

 Low-cost parachute jumps, tank rides and dessert missions, sound great, don’t they?
 But why then doesn’t everybody use virtual reality?